Solar heating panels are the grandfather of solar technology

 Learn about hot water from traditional solar heating panels.
 Also known as flat plate solar panels, these heat water and reduce immersion coil usage.

 Your home's heating system will operate more efficiently while extending boiler life.
-From March to October, your boiler won't need to be used at all.
-Solar heating panels heat due to the sun's short-wave radiation converting to long-wave on impact.
+From March to October, your traditional boiler won't be necessary.
+Solar heating panels heat due to short-wave radiation converting to long-wave on impact.

 In a nutshell:

 Before the advent of photovoltaics, solar heating was King.
 A common misconception is they only work on hot sunny days.
-This perception is untrue, although they do operate at peak temperatures on such days.
+They do operate at peak temperatures on such days.
+My alternative to traditional solar heating is the PV-to-heat converter.

-A popular solar technology before the advent of PV with heat converters.
+A popular solar technology before the advent of evacuated tube systems:

 Combi boilers aren't possible in most cases.
 We would need to re-install a hot water tank.
 Most homes with Combi's won't have the space to install a hot water tank.